kiefercuevas/CShauto/README.md

 # Helpy

-Helpy is an RPA C# library inspire by PyAutoGuid.
+Helpy is an RPA C# library inspired by PyAutoGuid.
 Provide some methods to manipulate Images, Mouse, Keyboard, Mouse, Microsoft Windows and Excel files.

 ## Installation